Asia pivots toward plants for protein as coronavirus stirs meat safety fears

 Even before the coronavirus pandemic, consultancy Euromonitor last year predicted China’s ‘free from meat’ market, including plant-based products meant to replace meat, would be worth nearly $12 billion by 2023, up from just under $10 billion in 2018.

-That had already attracted interest from leading U.S. players like Beyond Meat and Impossible Foods, with coffee chain Starbucks Corp and Yum China’s KFC fast food chain announcing plans this week to get in on the act with plant-based product promotions.
+That had already attracted interest from leading U.S. players like Beyond Meat (BYND.O) and Impossible Foods, with coffee chain Starbucks Corp (SBUX.O) and Yum China’s (YUMC.N) KFC fast food chain announcing plans this week to get in on the act with plant-based product promotions.

 “Ironically and unfortunately we have such a dramatic outbreak, devastating everyone and everywhere, which becomes this massive catalyst,” said David Yeung, founder of Hong Kong-based Green Monday, which supplies products from Beyond Meat across Asia.
 The global death toll from the pandemic has now topped 170,000, with more than 4,600 reported dead in mainland China.